Back to blog

 The To Complete Performance Index, TCPI is one of the essential project management formulas in financial planning and earned value analysis.
 It quantifies the effectiveness required to perform the remaining part of a project costs within the budget.

-TCPI is given by the formula: Cost of outstanding work / (BAC-AC).
-In other words, it assists in forecasting the cost behavior of the project.
-A TCPI greater than 1.
-0 means more efficiency is needed for project delivery within cost constraints.
+TCPI is given by the formula: Cost of outstanding work divided by (BAC minus AC).
+It assists in forecasting the cost behavior of the project.
+A TCPI greater than 1.0 means more efficiency is needed for project delivery within cost constraints.

 One of the most important elements of the project management formulas is the To Complete Performance Index (TCPI) which gives the measurement of cost performance efficiency that will be needed to meet the project cost or financial estimate.
 It divides the cost of the outstanding work with the remaining budget that can be used by the project manager to evaluate the feasibility and effectiveness of a project.